Sjord/Sjord.github.io/_posts/2022-07-27-mch-hacker-camp-personal-anecdotes.md

 ### Evan

 Evan was also on the Milliways field.
-He had his tent in the shade of the trees, and I guess we met him because we went there to sit in the shade when it was very hot.
+He had his tent in the shade of the trees, and I guess we met him when we went to sit in the shade when it was very hot.
 Evan is originally from the US, which is most apparent when he asks "How are you doing?" without waiting for a reply.
 He did many hours of volunteering for the [Chaos Post](https://wiki.mch2022.org/Village:Chaos_Post), as a mailman.
 He cycled around the terrain to deliver postcards.
 Due to lack of addresses this was pretty hard sometimes.

 There was one card addressed to Gaelle in Milliways (silent part).
 Evan asked around in our part (which was not silent), but nobody knew Gaelle.
 I pointed out that he should ask around in the silent part, but Evan said that anytime he asked around there, people told him to shut up and be silent.

 Evan also delivered mail to places where they had a cheese tasting event, or where they made waffles and pancakes.
 With his mail he could skip the line and get free cheese, waffles and pancakes.
+This seemed to be a big motivating factor to him to keep delivering mail.

 ### Julia